AlexVCaron/nf-bids/docs/MIGRATION_GUIDE.md

 3. Check for typos in entity names

 **Note**: The plugin produces **identical** outputs - if you see differences, it's likely a configuration issue.
+Feel free to open an issue if you need help.

 ---